retailcrm/vue-formulario/README.md

 ## What is Vue Formulario?

-Vue Formulario is a library, based on <a href="https://vueformulate.com">Vue Formulate</a>, that handles the core logic for working with forms and gives full control on the form presentation.
+Vue Formulario is a library, inspired by <a href="https://vueformulate.com">Vue Formulate</a>, that handles the core logic for working with forms and gives full control on the form presentation.

 ## Examples